sarkozigabor13/books/README.md

 Steps:

-# 1: Creating the basic HTML code
+# 1: Creating the basics of HTML code